ScottLogic/blog/_posts/2025-07-11-agile-powered-empowerment.markdown

 I invite you to take a quick journey with me back to the 1990’s in search of answers, during a time when Mixed Martial Arts (MMA) was being shaped into the sport many of us recognise today.
 At its inception the Ultimate Fighting Championship (UFC) marketed tournaments as real-life tests to determine which martial art was the most effective in fights with minimal rules.

 UFC 1, an 8-fighter tournament held in Denver Colorado on 12th November 1993, featured experts representing numerous fighting styles including savate, sumo, kickboxing, kenpo, boxing, wrestling and taekwondo.
-Ultimately Royce Gracie, a Brazilian Jiu-jitsu practitioner from Brazil, triumphed.
-Royce proved dominant at several of these early UFC events, winning the 16-fighter tournament at UFC 2, and the 8-fighter tournament at UFC 4.
+Ultimately Royce Gracie, a practitioner of Brazilian Jiu-jitsu, triumphed.
+Royce dominated these early UFC events, winning the 16-fighter tournament at UFC 2, and the 8-fighter tournament at UFC 4.
 He withdrew due to exhaustion and dehydration after winning a bout against a taekwondo expert at UFC 3.
 And fought to a draw, after 36 minutes, in a singles match against Ken Shamrock, a wrestling expert at UFC 5.

 MMA has progressed a long way over the last several decades, and Royce has since retired from active competition and has been inducted into the UFC hall of fame in 2008.
 His success in these early UFC events cemented Brazilian Jiu-jitsu as an effective way to win against bigger and stronger opponents.
 Nowadays professional MMA fighters have their own specialities but, importantly, also a solid grounding in multiple disciplines including Brazilian Jiu-jitsu, boxing, wrestling and kickboxing.
 No professional cage fighter in the modern era restricts their thoughts and movements to a singular prescribed fighting style.